 If you remember anything from Calculus (not a trivial feat), it might have something to do with optimization.
-Finding the best numerical solution to a given problem is an important part of many branches in mathematics, and Machine Learning is no exception.
-Optimizers, combined with their cousin the Loss Function, are the key pieces that enable Machine Learning to work for your data.
+Finding the best numerical solution to a given problem is an important part of many branches in mathematics, and machine learning (ML) is no exception.
+Optimizers, combined with their cousin the loss function, are the key pieces that enable machine learning to work for your data.

 We’ve previously dealt with the loss function, which is a mathematical way of measuring how wrong your predictions are.